The Zebra program

-In the ZEBRA program, we therefore focus on children and young people from poor settlements in the teenage age of 11 to 19 years.
-We develop their life attitudes, skills, and personal resources.
-We empower them to succeed in education, involve them in sports activities, develop their talents and accompany them on their way to adulthood.
+DonateThat is why the ZEBRA program focuses on children and young people from poor communities aged 11 to 19.
+We work on developing their life attitudes, skills, and personal resources.
+We help them succeed in education, engage them in sports activities, nurture their talent, and guide them on their path to adulthood.

 Zone